 This course is designed to cover beginning level Jazz Dance Technique.
 This course will enable the student to achieve beginning technical and performance skills through participation in a dance class and culminating dance performance.
 The student will engage in basic exercises designed to increase flexibility, strengthen muscles, and increase endurance.
 The course also meets the needs of students with a variety of interests including dance as fitness, Musical Theatre movement, or as a refresher course for more experienced dancers.
-Pre-requisite: THTR 140 or instructor consent.
+May be offered as variable credit.
+May be repeated three times.
+Prerequisite: THTR 140 or instructor consent.
 (2 credit, 1 lecture, 2 lab)